 Given an observation model and a parametric estimator, e.g., a variational estimator of the form~\eqref{eq:est_var}, the ideal hyperparameter selection strategy would consists in minimizing the \emph{estimation} risk, defined as

-where $\mathbb{E}_{\Yvect}$ denotes the expectation over realizations of $\Yvect$.
+where $\mathbb{E}_{\Yvect}$ denotes the expectation over realizations of $\Yvect$ and $\overline{\Xvect}$ the ground truth.
 For inverse problems of the form~\eqref{eq:gen-pb} with an ill-conditioned or non-injective operator $\textbf{A}$, the estimation risk is potentially numerically instable; an alternative is to shift the emphasis on the reconstruction error and to consider the \emph{prediction} risk

 Both the \emph{estimation} and \emph{prediction} risks depends on the ground truth $\overline{\Xvect}$, which in practice is not available.
-The purpose of this section is thus to devise \emph{oracles} for the quality an estimate $\widehat{\Xvect}$, which are independent of the unknown ground truth, and whose minimization provides approximately \emph{optimal} hyperparameters, where \emph{optimal} is to be understood as reaching low estimation or prediction risk.
+The purpose of this section is thus to devise \emph{oracles} for the quality of an estimate $\widehat{\Xvect}$, which are independent of the unknown ground truth, and whose minimization provides approximately \emph{optimal} hyperparameters, where \emph{optimal} is to be understood as reaching low estimation~\eqref{eq:est_risk} or prediction~\eqref{eq:pred_risk} risk.